Wei-Yin Chen: 2016 season

 On January 13, 2016, Chen agreed to a five-year contract worth US$80 million with the Miami Marlins.
 Chen was named the starting pitcher for the opening day of the 2016 season, becoming the second Taiwanese pitcher to make a start on opening day since Chien-Ming Wang in 2008.
 On January 25, 2017, Chen was announced as the cover athlete for the Taiwanese version of MLB The Show 17.
 In his first season as a Marlin, Chen went 5–5 in 22 starts after spending some time on the disabled list with an injury.
 He posted the worst ERA of his career, finishing at 4.96 in 123 innings.

 2017 season

-On April 8, Chen hit his first major league hit, an infield single off New York Mets' Starting Pitcher Zack Wheeler.
+On April 8, Chen hit his first major league hit, an infield single off of New York Mets starter Zack Wheeler.
 He was placed on the disabled list after 5 starts due to a partial UCL tear.
-He was activated off the disabled list on September 4 and would pitch out of the bullpen.
+Chen was activated off the disabled list on September 4 and would pitch out of the bullpen.
+In nine total appearances (five starts) for the year, he logged a 2-1 record and 3.82 ERA with 25 strikeouts over 33 innings of work.